ReyGraph/ReyGraph/README.md

 Mecha here!
-Founder @ Ravolin & Hushby Pods
+Founder @mentasm.in & @pivotical

 > **the.mecha**
 > Building software + systems that actually feel alive.